moorepants/dissertation/davisbicycle.rst

    :target: _images/roll-calibration.jpg

    The bicycle during a roll angle calibration.
-The digital level is taped to the steer column and the bicycle is set at various roll angles while the roll angle potentiometer is sampled.
+The digital level is taped to the side of the steer column and the bicycle is set at various roll angles while the roll angle potentiometer is sampled.

-For both cases the potentiometer's output voltage is ratiometric with respect to the supply voltage :math:`V_s` and the potentiometer angle :math:`\delta` can be computed given the average calibration supply voltage :math:`V_c`, the slope :math:`m`, and intercept of the calibration curve :math:`b` relating voltage to the angle.
-Depending on the calibration, the angle could be the rotation angle of the potentiometer as in the case of the roll angle measurement or the actual steer angle in the case of the steer angle due to the gearing from the steer tube\ [#pots]_.
+For both cases the potentiometer's output voltage is ratiometric (i.e. scale with respect to the supply voltage :math:`V_s`) with respect to the supply voltage :math:`V_s` and the potentiometer angle :math:`\delta` can be computed given the average calibration supply voltage :math:`V_c`, the slope :math:`m`, and intercept of the calibration curve :math:`b` relating voltage to the angle.
+Depending on the calibration, the angle could be the rotation angle of the potentiometer as in the case of the roll angle measurement or the actual steer angle in the case of the steer angle due to the gearing from the steer tube\
+[#pots]_.
 For example

 .. math::
    :label: eqPotentiometerCalibration